 If this query returns any data, review the rows contained for anything that might be running currently (as signified by the 'LastExecuted' column.
 As soon as none of the contained rows are for processes that are currently running, you will then need to update the table.

 UPDATE [projectRepository].[dbo].[ScheduleJobs] SET [ProcessId] = '' WHERE [ProcessId] != ''

 Once these have been cleared, your next ensuing execution should begin as intended.

 If you continually encounter this behavior, you can set the above 'UPDATE' script as a 'Script Action' within the Jet Data Manager's Data Warehouse.
 Associate the Script Action with any table in your Data Warehouse to have this ran on schedule alongside other executions.

-See our KB article on how to create a Windows Task to run this script on a regular basis.
+See our article on how to create a Windows Task to run this script on a regular basis.